aagooden/class_pizza_web/README.md

 ## Class Pizza Web

-This is a version of the Pizza App that was cloned and changed by class members as a class project.
+This is a version of the Pizza App that was cloned and changed by class members as a class project for Mined Minds Bootcamp.